 Social Security Tax Rate

 The Social Security tax rate determines the amount withheld for OASDI/EE.
-For 2019, the rate is 6.2 percent for both the employee and employer and 12.4 percent for self-employed workers.
+For 2019 and 2020, the rate is 6.2 percent for both the employee and employer and 12.4 percent for self-employed workers.
 For a worker making $100,000, annual OASDI withholding should be $6,200; the worker's employer should also contribute $6,200.
 A self-employed worker with the same income would be required to pay $12,400.

 Who's Exempt From OASDI/EE?